-The costs of care can vary drastically depending on where you live and the amount of care you need.
-The cost of a care home covers things like your accommodation, meals and laundry and the facilities provided by that particular home.
+The costs of health care can vary drastically depending on where you live and the amount of health care you need.
+The cost of a health care home covers things like your accommodation, meals and laundry and the facilities provided by that particular home.
 However, the costs will not necessarily include various activities, for example, any trips run by the home or any specific personal requests that you may have.

 Across South Yorkshire, the costs of residential care ranges from £400 - £1500 per week.
 Nursing care can cost even more, yet some people who require nursing care will receive ‘Funded Nursing Care'.
 The rules are extremely complex and do vary depending on your individual circumstances.

 Many peoples primary concern is their property, as this is usually their most valuable asset.
-If you live on your own, then the value of your property will be taken into account when assessing your ability to contribute towards the costs of care fees.
+If you live on your own, then the value of your property will be taken into account when assessing your ability to contribute towards the costs of health fees.

 If however, you live with:

 - Your spouse or partner

 - A close relative aged over 60

 - A close relative under 60 and incapacitated, or

 - A child under 16 who you are responsible for supporting